alissapajer/alissapajer.github.io/content/2022-10-28-topology-slices.md

 - $a_1$ - This shape is a point. $H_0$: Something exists; thus our first connected component is born.
 - $(a_1, a_2)$ - This shape is like a cylinder that's missing its top and bottom. $H_0$: Something still exists, so our connected component is still alive. $H_1$: Also, a loop is born; this is the loop you can create by drawing a circle around the outside of the cylinder.
+- $a_2$ - This is a point _and_ a circle.
+It's also a circle because we look at all values in line with $a_2$. $H_0$: A second thing exists; thus our second connected component is born. $H_1$: The loop is still alive.

 ## Slicing #2: Extended Persistent Homology

 ## Pairing up the Slices

+Each of these horizontal line diagrams is called a barcode diagram.
+Each example has the same number of lines in its barcode.
+This is not a coincidence; this is a theorem, namely, the Pyramid Theorem.

+The Pyramid Theorem says that, no matter what initial shape we draw, each of these two examples will always have the same number of barcode lines!
+Furthermore, we can pair them up such that we know how to map back and forth between them.
+This means that these two different slicings of the shape actually contain the same topological (homological) information!